School-of-Solana/program-cmayorga/PROJECT_DESCRIPTION.md

 A decentralized blog application built on Solana using the Anchor framework.
 This dApp allows users to create, update, and delete blog posts stored on-chain using Program Derived Addresses (PDAs).

+Application forntend is running to test at: https://defire.finance/solanablog/

 ## Project Overview

 This project provides a complete Solana dApp implementation with: